leelasmelser/essays/digMockup/digmed/README.md

 - November 22nd - The United States Navy commissions the world’s largest ship, the USS Enterprise, a nuclear-powered aircraft carrier.

 #### 1961
+- January 31st - The first hominid, an American chimpanzee named Ham, reaches space and successfully survives the landing.
+- April 12th - Yuri Gagarin of the Soviet Union is the first man in space aboard the Vostok 1.
 - October 30th - The Soviet Union tests a hydrogen bomb with a yield of 50 megatons named *Tsar Bomba*.
-The biggest nuclear device ever detonated by the United States was *Castle Bravo,* with a yield of about 15 megatons.[^19]
+The biggest nuclear device ever detonated by the United States was *Castle Bravo,* with a yield of about 15 megatons.[^22]
-[^19]: “Tsar Bomba.”
+[^22]: “Tsar Bomba.”
 The National Museum of Nuclear Science & History, 8 Aug.
 2014, [https://ahf.nuclearmuseum.org/ahf/history/tsar-bomba/](https://ahf.nuclearmuseum.org/ahf/history/tsar-bomba/)
 #### 1962
-- October 16th - 29th - The *Cuban Missile Crisis* is a thirteen-day period in which the United States and the Soviet Union come the closest to nuclear war.[^20]
+- October 16th - 29th - The *Cuban Missile Crisis* is a thirteen-day period in which the United States and the Soviet Union come the closest to nuclear war.[^23]
 #### 1963
 - August 5th - The *Test Ban Treaty* between the Soviet Union, the United States, and the United Kingdom is signed, limiting the kinds of nuclear testing that can be done.
 #### 1964
 - August 26th - President Johnson signs the *Private Ownership of Special Nuclear Materials Act,* allowing the nuclear power industry to create its own fuel and requiring private ownership of uranium fuel.
 #### 1965
+- March 18th - Alexei Leonov of the Soviet Union conducts the first ever spacewalk.
 - April 3rd - A nuclear reactor, SNAP-10A - Systems for Nuclear Auxiliary Power - is operated in space for the first time, launched by the United States.
 #### 1968
-- July 1st - The *Treaty on the Non-proliferation of Nuclear Weapons* (NPT) is signed.[^21]
+- July 1st - The *Treaty on the Non-proliferation of Nuclear Weapons* (NPT) is signed.[^24]
 #### 1969
+- July 20th - The Apollo 11 successfully reaches the moon with a crew of Neil Armstrong, Edwin “Buzz” Aldrin, and Michael Collins.
 - 1969-1979 - The détente begins, easing the tension between the Soviet Union and the United States.

 .ve-media grid caption="SNAP-10A Reactor"
     - wc:Snapshot_satellite_with_SNAP-10A_reactor_HD.6D.563_(10967640793).jpg

-[^20]: Mahnken, Thomas G., et al. “The United States and the Cold War Arms Race.” *Arms Races in International Politics: From the Nineteenth to the Twenty-First Century*, (Oxford, 2016; online edn, Oxford Academic, 21 Jan.
+[^23]: Mahnken, Thomas G., et al. “The United States and the Cold War Arms Race.” *Arms Races in International Politics: From the Nineteenth to the Twenty-First Century*, (Oxford, 2016; online edn, Oxford Academic, 21 Jan.
 2016) [https://academic.oup.com/book/8562/chapter/154459921](https://academic.oup.com/book/8562/chapter/154459921)

-[^21]: “U.S.-Russia Nuclear Arms Control.”
+[^24]: “U.S.-Russia Nuclear Arms Control.”
 Council on Foreign Relations, www.cfr.org/timeline/us-russia-nuclear-arms-control.
 Accessed 7 July 2023. [https://www.cfr.org/timeline/us-russia-nuclear-arms-control](https://www.cfr.org/timeline/us-russia-nuclear-arms-control)

 ### 1970s
 #### 1970
 - March 5th - The *Treaty for Non-Proliferation of Nuclear Weapons* becomes effective.
 #### 1972
 - May 26th - The *Interim Strategic Arms Limitation Treaty,* or SALT I, and the *Anti-Ballistic Missile* Treaty, or ABM, is signed by the United States and the Soviet Union.
-- The first commercial breeder reactor in the Soviet Union goes online in Shevchenko, Kazakhstan.[^22]
+- The first commercial breeder reactor in the Soviet Union goes online in Shevchenko, Kazakhstan.[^25]

-[^22]: Pryde, Philip R. “Nuclear Energy in the Soviet Union.”
+[^25]: Pryde, Philip R. “Nuclear Energy in the Soviet Union.”
 Current History, vol. 77, no. 450, 1979, pp. 115–35.
 JSTOR, http://www.jstor.org/stable/45319372.
 Accessed 19 July 2023.[https://www.jstor.org/stable/pdf/45319372.pdf](https://www.jstor.org/stable/pdf/45319372.pdf)
 #### 1974
 - October 11th - The *Energy Reorganization Act* of 1974 divides the Atomic Energy Commission’s functions, creating the Energy Research and Development Administration (ERDA) for research and design and the Nuclear Regulatory Commission (NRC) to regulate nuclear power.
 - November 1st - The first RBMK reactor begins operating at the Leningrad Nuclear Power Plant.